 Once unfolded this wooden indoor play gym gives kids a place to climb, swing, and slide.

-- Swing – A swing is a great addition to any sensory room, whether the goal is to be calming or alerting.
+- Swing — A sensory swing is a great addition to any sensory room, whether the goal is to be calming or alerting.
 There are so many benefits to swinging when it comes to sensory integration.
-Learn about them here and see 10 swings for under $100 (we have the first one on the list)

-- Rocking Seating – Rocking is a calming source of vestibular input that can help seekers who are constantly moving.
-If you have enough space for it, this rocking chair set is great.
+- Rocking Seating — Rocking is a calming source of vestibular input that can help seekers who are constantly moving.
+If you have enough space for it, this concentration rocker is durable, comfy, and easy to clean.

 - Wobble Board — These simple yet extremely versatile boards stimulate the vestibular system and are a great addition to any sensory room.
 They work great as seating, for balancing on, sliding on, climbing over, etc.